 6. Shop Amazon Warehouse deals for up to 50% off used items.

-Amazon Warehouse deals offer high-quality (some opened or used – but not all) products like TVs, tablets, cameras, home appliances, makeup, lawn and garden items, and fitness equipment.
+Amazon Warehouse deals offer high-quality (some opened or used) products like TVs, tablets, cameras, home appliances, makeup, lawn and garden items, and fitness equipment.
 Shop now.

 For example, I saw a previously opened air fryer marked down to $57.79.
 Normally, it sells for $119.99.